How to: Teach the Primary History Curriculum (KS1 & KS2)

 Focus Education on Pango has created units that cover a wide range of time periods.
 Focus Education has you covered on everything from the Mayans to Grandparents, so your pupils get a well-rounded overview of history.
 All units contain knowledge organisers which ensure lessons are aligned with the curriculum and build on what pupils learned the previous year.

-The Focus Education scheme of work was created by Clive Davies, OBE of Services to Education award winner, and all the schemes focus on progression and enquiry, ensuring pupils learn all key historical skills.
+The Focus Education history scheme of work was created by Clive Davies, OBE of Services to Education award winner, and all the schemes focus on progression and enquiry, ensuring pupils learn all key historical skills.

 To explore the scheme further and try it for free, start a Pango FREE trial today.